Skip ahead >>

 However, this metric has been sorely missed.
-And because GA4 is flexible to fit the ever-changing nature of the internet, Google recently re-introduced its new version of Bounce rate.
+And because GA4 is flexible to fit the ever-changing nature of the internet, Google recently re-introduced its new version of Bounce rate (bounce rate in GA4).

 Now, with both Bounce Rate and Engagement Rate, you and your marketing team get an even better, clearer picture of your overall engagement.

-What is Engagement Rate in Google Analytics 4?
+What is the Engagement Rate in Google Analytics 4?

 Engagement rate ultimately gives you important information about the quality of the visits to your website.
 This rate shows you how long visitors stay on and if they interact with your page or app.